Algorithm for motivic Hilbert zeta function of some curve singularities: Introduction

+The authors study the graph $G_\Gamma$ and prove that it has the structure of a tree.

-In section 4, we use the main theorem in paper \cite{mourtadazhu2024motivic} asserts that in the case $C$ is curve with a monomial valuation group or defined by $y^{k}=x^{n}$, its valuation group denoted to be $\Gamma$, an edge of the tree $G_{\Gamma}$ between two vertexes ($\Delta$ and $m(\Delta)$) represents a geometric morphism between $C^{[\Delta ]}$ and $C^{[m(\Delta )]}$ (\Cref{piecewise fibration}).
-This morphism captures the relationship between the classes of these strata in the Grothendieck ring (Corollary \ref{mononial case,relation in grothendieck}).
+In Section \ref{section: Piecewise fibrations}, we recall results from \cite{hajli2025geometry}, which assert that when $C$ is a curve with a monomial valuation semigroup or is defined by $y^{k}=x^{n}$, an edge of the tree $G_{\Gamma}$ connecting two vertices $\Delta$ and $m(\Delta)$ corresponds to a geometric morphism, a piecewise fibration over its image, between $C^{[\Delta]}$ and $C^{[m(\Delta)]}$ (Theorem~\ref{piecewise fibration}).
+This morphism encodes the relationship between the classes of these strata in the Grothendieck ring (Corollary~\ref{mononial case,relation in grothendieck}).

-In section 5, we introduce an \Cref{algorithm motivic} for computing the motivic Hilbert zeta function of monomial curve singularities, which involves several interdependent \Cref{algorithm min generators} through \Cref{algorithm tree}.
-The algorithms implement truncation set $\Gamma_{\geq n}$ to ensure computational feasibility.
-Each sub-algorithm contributes a specific component to the overall computation: identifying minimal generators, computing syzygies, and generating semimodule sets from the valuation semigroup.
-Through these steps, the algorithm efficiently constructs the motivic Hilbert zeta function.
-The time complexity of the algorithm is analyzed in detail.
+In Section~\ref{Algorithm 1}, we present Algorithm~\ref{algorithm motivic} for computing the motivic Hilbert zeta function of monomial curve singularities or curve defined by $y^p = x^q$.
+The computation relies on several auxiliary algorithms (Algorithms~\ref{algorithm min generators}--\ref{algorithm tree}), each performing a specific task: identifying minimal generators, computing syzygies, and generating sets of $\Gamma$-subsemimodules from the valuation semigroup.
+To ensure computational feasibility, all routines work with a truncated set $\Gamma_{\leq n}$.
+The time complexity of the complete procedure is analyzed in detail.